joelchrono12/freshrss-nord-theme/README.md

 ![Example](./thumbs/original.png)

 # WIP
-- Complete icon set, some are still missing
+- Complete icon set, some are still using default colors
 - Better mobile UI, some stuff looks janky
 - Other fixes for small problems